Matsya

 The earliest account of Matsya is found in the Shatapatha Brahmana, where Matsya is not associated with any particular deity.
 The fish-saviour later merges with the identity of Brahma in post-Vedic era, and still later, becomes regarded with Vishnu.
 The legends associated with Matsya expand, evolve, and vary in Hindu texts.
 These legends have embedded symbolism, where a small fish with Manu's protection grows to become a big fish, and the fish saves the man who would be the progenitor of the next race of mankind.
-In later versions, Matsya slays a demon named Hayagriva (son of sage Kashyapa and Diti) who steals the Vedas, and thus is lauded as the saviour of the scriptures.
+In later versions, Matsya slays a demon named Hayagriva who steals the Vedas, and thus is lauded as the saviour of the scriptures.

 The tale is ascribed with the motif of flood myths, common across cultures.